vtex-apps/challenge-tp-condition/docs/README.md

-# Challenge Sales Channel Condition
+# Challenge Trade Policy Condition

-> Challenge that checks if an user can access the current sales channel based on a specified condition rule.
+> Challenge that checks if an user can access the current Trade Policy based on a specified condition rule.

 ## Usage